 Another great option overlooking Poetto beach is Hotel Nautilus.
-Free WIFI, parking, garden and bar, every room has air conditioning, minibar, flat-screen TV and private bathroom equipped with hairdryer, towels and free toiletries.
+Free WIFI, parking, garden and bar, every room has air conditioning, minibar, flat-screen TV and a private bathroom equipped with hairdryer, towels and free toiletries.
 This one, too, lies literally 1 minute from the beach.

 Summer is a very busy and packed season, if you are going, book in advance!

 Where to eat in Cagliari

 Shopping in Cagliari

 If you are looking to do some gift shopping in Cagliari, I suggest you walk along Via Garibaldi and Via Manno.
 They both are located in the very city centre and easy to reach from the main train station in Piazza Matteotti going uphill on Largo Carlo Felice.

-From the station, you can walk along Via Roma, beautiful road with the sea on the right and a series of arches, palaces, and shops on the left.
+From the station, you can walk along Via Roma, a scenic road with the sea on the right and a series of arches, palaces, and shops on the left.
 Here is also the historical building of La Rinascente shopping mall.